 Tremella mushrooms (scientific name Tremella fuciformis) are a species of fungus that look a little like a snowball, hence it is also known as “snow fungus”.
 Tremella produces white, frond-like, gelatinous basidiocarps (fruiting bodies), which makes its appearance look more akin to sea anemones than other mushrooms.
 In fact, its name in Japanese literally translates to “white tree jellyfish”.
-It is commonly found in the tropics and usually grows on the dead branches of broadleaf trees.
+Another name for Tremella is the “white wood ear mushroom”.
+It grows in the tropics, usually on the dead branches of broadleaf trees.

 Tremella mushrooms are commercially cultivated and are one of the most popular fungi in the cuisine and medicine of China.
 Their popularity in the west is growing quickly as people are discovering the benefits of Tremella mushrooms for beauty (it is also known as the “beauty mushroom”).